cycle/docs/database/declaration.md

 > ORM will automatically resolve default value for NOT NULL casted columns.

 ## Primary Index
-Table primary index can be set only while creation.
+The primary table index can be set only during creation.
 DBAL will set PK automatically based on the column with type "primary" or "bigPrimary" declared in your schema.

 To declare compound or custom primary keys, use table method `setPrimaryKeys()`.